mstoelzle/solving-occlusion/README.md

 3. Set the environmental variable `export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig`

 #### 3.3 Install the TerrainDataGenerator
+**System requirements:** Ubuntu >= 16.04, g++ / gcc >= 6, CMake >= 3.10, CPU with support for avx2 instructions (produced within last 6 years)

-As the generation of a synthetic dataset relies on the TerrainDataGenerator by Takahiro Miki and different raisim plugins (which only runs on Ubuntu), the following installation instruction need to be followed recursively after the `src/dataset_generation/synthetic_terrain_data_generator` git submodule is initialised: https://bitbucket.org/tamiki/terrain_data_generator
+As the generation of a synthetic dataset relies on the TerrainDataGenerator by Takahiro Miki and different raisim plugins, the following installation instruction need to be followed recursively after the `src/dataset_generation/synthetic_terrain_data_generator` git submodule is initialised: https://bitbucket.org/tamiki/terrain_data_generator